Magesh-Babu/Matplotlib-complete/README.md

 # Matplotlib-complete

-This jupyter notebook contains all the functions of matplotlib packages explanation
+This jupyter notebook contains explanation of all the functions of matplotlib packages